Jhyde927/DeadCityNights/README.md

 # CityNights

 **CityNights** is a pixel-art, narrative-driven game developed in C++ using Raylib.
-In the game, the player explores a city, interacts with NPCs, and fights zombies in different environments such as the street, apartment, cemetery, and gas station.
+In the game, the player explores a city, interacts with NPCs, and fights zombies.

 ## Features
 - **Multiple Locations**: City streets, apartments, a cemetery, and more.